CmdrRyder/uPrime/README.md

 ### *Because u' matters*

 **uPrime** is an open-source fluid velocity field analysis toolkit.
-It reads Tecplot `.dat` format files exported from DaVis (LaVision) or CFD solvers and provides a clean GUI for turbulence post-processing — no MATLAB required.
+It reads Tecplot `.dat` format files exported from DaVis (LaVision) or CFD solvers and provides a clean GUI for turbulence post-processing.
+No MATLAB or Python required.

 Developed at the **Transient Fluid Mechanics Laboratory, Technion — Israel Institute of Technology**.